• Skip to primary navigation

 kimchi fried rice1 e1575246929323 - Kimchi Fried Rice (Kimchi Bokkeum Bap)

 • Add the onion and scallion and stir-fry quickly over high heat.
 Add the kimchi, optional carrots, juice from kimchi, soy sauce and gochujang.
 Stir fry until the kimchi turns soft and deep in color, 3 to 4 minutes.
 Take the time to do this step so the rich flavors develop.
+If using ham, spam, or canned tuna, mix in now and continue to stir-fry for a minute or two.

 kimchi fried rice2 3 e1575246983237 - Kimchi Fried Rice (Kimchi Bokkeum Bap)

-• Add the rice, and reduce the heat to medium low.
-Stir until everything is well incorporated and the clumped up rice is broken up, 3 to 4 minutes.
+• Add the rice and reduce the heat to medium low.
+Stir until everything is well incorporated, and the clumped up rice is broken up, 3 to 4 minutes.

 kimchi fried rice3 3 - Kimchi Fried Rice (Kimchi Bokkeum Bap)